hyperglyph/hyperglyph/spec/hyperglyph.rst

 HTTP requests should have the following headers:

-- Accept, set to the glyph mime type, if not overridden
+- Accept, set to the hyperglyph mime type, if not overridden

 forms and links MAY provide the following headers in requests: